A logo needs to be distinctive to get noticed. It should have something unique, unexpected or out of the ordinary.

 There needs to be something that makes your logo out of the ordinary and distinctive.

-A logo should be relatively simple so that people can remember it.
+A logo should be as simple as possible so that people can easily recognise and remember it.

 A good logo is readable!
 There is no point using a fancy typeface if no-one can read it!